composer/composer/doc/06-config.md

 manually set.
 Read more on how to get an OAuth token for GitHub and cli syntax [here](articles/authentication-for-private-packages.md#github-oauth).

+## gitlab-domains

+Defaults to `["gitlab.com"]`.
+A list of domains of GitLab servers.
+This is used if you use the `gitlab` repository type.

 ## gitlab-oauth

 A list of domain names and oauth keys.
 For example using `{"gitlab.com":